MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/delays-domain-members-dc-remote-domains.md

 ---
 # Delays when domain members are required to communicate to DCs on remote domains

-This article provides some recommendations to solving the delays that occur when domain members are required to communicate to DCs on remote domains.
+This article provides help to solve the delays that occur when domain members are required to communicate to DCs on remote domains.

 _Original product version:_ &nbsp; Windows Server 2019, Windows Server 2016, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 4550655